 Think outside the strawberry shortcake box.
 Decorate your 4th of July table with these star-shape desserts filled with a blend of fresh seasonal berries.
 The cherry-blueberry shortcakes are best served with a dollop of whipped cream and extra berries on the side.

 Tres leches cake originates in Latin America, but this light, cream-based cinnamon cake can be an all-American addition to your 4th of July dessert recipe lineup.
 Simply decorate with strawberries, raspberries, blueberries, and blackberries.
 (Try our three Test Kitchen secrets for extending the life of your fresh fruit.)

 Editor's Tip: Bake the cake up to a day ahead and chill, unfrosted, until just before party time.

 The heat is on enough as it is outside, so keep your cool with a simple Fourth of July cupcake recipe.
-Dress up a confetti cake mix with festive firework-inspired zigzags for a delicious July 4th dessert.
+Dress up a confetti cake mix with festive firework-inspired zigzags (made by piping frosting onto wax paper) for a delicious July 4th dessert.
 The recipe comes together in less than an hour—perfect for an impromptu patriotic party treat.

 Apple, Rhubarb, and Raspberry Pie with Almond Star Crust

 Little tastes better on a hot summer day than a cool, refreshing milkshake.
 Make this sweet 4th of July ice cream dessert extra festive with layers of berries and vanilla.
 Craving crunch?
 Sprinkle with granola or add a straw-shaped pirouette cookie to each glass.
 Serve in milkshake glasses with festive paper straws ($4, Target).